Paul Wiedefeld: WMATA General Manager

 In March 2016, following a smoke incident near the McPherson Square station, Wiedefeld halted WMATA's operations for 24 hours to allow inspectors to search for dangerously deteriorated power cables.
 This was the first time that Metrorail had ordered a subway closure on a fair-weather workday.
 This closure was announced with very little public notice, disrupting the commute of thousands of D.C. residents.
 During the closure, Metro work crews found at least 26 power cables and connectors that required immediate repair.

-In May 2016, Wiedefeld unveiled his "SafeTrack" initiative, a nine-month maintenance blitz that saw the transit line endure a series of rolling shutdowns and slowdowns in an effort to condense three years worth of rail maintenance into roughly one year.
+In May 2016, Wiedefeld unveiled his "SafeTrack" initiative, a nine-month maintenance blitz that saw the system endure a series of rolling shutdowns and slowdowns in an effort to condense three years worth of rail maintenance into roughly one year.
 The "safety surges" ranged in duration, from seven days to 42 days, and included either around-the-clock single tracking or line-segment shutdowns.
 These disruptions, combined with continued chronic breakdowns, contributed to a 12 percent decrease in Metro ridership and added to the agency's financial problems, creating a projected $125 million revenue shortfall during fiscal year 2018.
 The SafeTrack program concluded in June 2017.

 In July 2016, Wiedefeld proposed a permanent end to late-night weekend subway services, saying that the proposed cuts were "vital to the future health of the system".
 The proposed service hours cut was criticized by Metro riders, local legislators, and members of the WMATA board.
 In December 2016, the Metro Board voted to approve a two-year service cut to late-night train services.
 Wiedefeld proposed bringing back some late-night services in his 2020 budget proposal, but the proposed hour extensions were pushed back until 2021.

 In November 2016, Wiedefeld launched the "Back2Good" initiative, a $400,000 marketing campaign aimed at winning back consumer trust through rail-car maintenance and station improvements.
 A Washington Post interview with WMATA riders a year following the initiative's launch found customers had mixed reactions on the state of the system, despite the improvements made to its trains.